SERVICE AGREEMENT

 Complete redesign and development of corporate website including responsive design, CMS integration, SEO optimisation, analytics setup, and staff training.
 Three revision rounds included per milestone.

 This Agreement shall commence on 1 May 2026 and shall continue until 31 August 2026, unless earlier terminated in accordance with this Agreement.
+The parties may extend the term by written instrument signed by both parties.

 4.